prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When a Prometheus deployment is paused, no actions except for deletion
+<p>paused defines when a Prometheus deployment is paused, no actions except for deletion
 will be performed on the underlying objects.</p>
 </td>
 </tr>